SamHjelmfelt/Ember/README.md

     ```

 ## Notes
-1. The Ambari Server node hosts a local repository to accelerate the install process.
+1. A local repository to really accelerate install processes.
 2. Multiple clusters can reside on the same machine as long as the cluster names (and external IPs) are unique.
 The docker container names have ".{clusterName}" appended.
 3. Use the stop and start functionality to keep multiple cluster versions and/or configurations.
 4. The containers are configured to autostart if they were not manually stopped.
 Run this command to autostart the docker service.